 - I am still not sure if scraping off the extra gunk or washing quickly under the sink results in better colors.

-Cons To Using Cool Whip Or Shaving Cream
+Cons Of Using Cool Whip Or Shaving Cream

 Just like with any other Easter egg dyeing project, if you do not want your hands to get messy, then you may want to wear latex gloves.